All students are independently responsible for understanding Ohio Wesleyan’s parking regulations and knowing where they are permitted to park.

 Any student whose parking appeals are denied has 20 business days to pay the fine.
-Fines can be paid online, or by cash or check at the Cashier’s window, Room 018 of University Hall.
+Fines can be paid online, or by cash or check in the Accounting Office, Room 018 of University Hall.
 Any fine not paid by the deadline is posted to the student’s account without additional notice.

 As a non-motorized vehicle, a bicycle is permitted on campus sidewalks, driveways, and related streets for transportation use.
 Bicycles should be stored in the bicycle racks located throughout campus property.
 Bicycles are not permitted inside public buildings and bicycles locked to objects other than bicycle racks—specifically but not limited to handrails, trees, benches, and signs—are subject to immediate removal and confiscation.